Channel Uncertainty-Aware Robust Beamforming for RIS-Assisted RSMA Communication With Movable Antennas: Conclusion

 \section{Conclusion}

-This paper presented a robust joint optimization framework for a MAs-supported RIS-enabled multi-user RSMA downlink system under channel estimation errors.
-By jointly exploiting the spatial adaptability offered by MAs, the propagation reconfigurability of RIS, and the interference management capability of RSMA, the proposed scheme enhances the system sum-rate while ensuring QoS requirements in the absence of direct communication links.
-The resulting highly non-convex optimization problem was efficiently addressed using an alternating optimization framework.
-First, the precoding vectors were computed through SDP reformulation, where equivalent LMIs representations were derived through the S-procedure.
-Second, the RIS reflection matrix was optimized using SCA and SDR techniques.
-Third, the MAs positions were optimized by leveraging an SCA-based BCD approach.
-Finally, the numerical results demonstrated that the proposed scheme achieves a significant performance gains over the benchmark schemes and exhibits fast and stable convergence.
+This paper proposed a robust joint resource allocation framework for an RIS-empowered MAs-enabled multi-user RSMA downlink system under channel estimation errors.
+By jointly exploiting the spatial adaptability of MAs, the propagation reconfigurability of RIS, and the interference management capability of RSMA, the proposed framework enhances the system sum-rate while satisfying QoS requirements in the absence of direct communication links.
+In particular, the spatial adaptability of MAs introduces a coupled robust optimization structure in which CSI uncertainty jointly affects beamforming design and antenna position adaptation.
+To address this challenge, an efficient iterative optimization framework was developed to jointly optimize active beamforming, RIS reflection control, common-rate allocation, and MAs positions under bounded CSI uncertainty conditions, thereby enabling robust and reliable communication performance in practical wireless environments.
+Finally, numerical results demonstrated that the proposed framework achieves significant sum-rate gains and enhanced robustness compared with benchmark schemes, while also exhibiting fast and stable convergence behavior.
+The proposed framework provides useful insights into the design of robust and spatially adaptive wireless systems, and may serve as a promising foundation for future intelligent 6G communication networks operating under dynamic and imperfect CSI conditions.